ajgallant/mtg-downloader/README.md

 ## Prerequisites

-Before using the scripts, make sure you have [Python](https://www.python.org/downloads/) (version 3.8+) installed on your system.
+Before using the scripts, make sure you have [Python](https://www.python.org/downloads/) version 3.11 and git installed on your system.

 ## Usage